shreyamkela/airbnb-prototype/README.md

 ### Project Description

-Airbnb app is a prototype of the original Airbnb website where users can arrange, offer, or book homestays and tourism experiences.
+Airbnb project is a prototype of the original Airbnb website where users can arrange, offer, or book homestays and tourism experiences.
 Users can register as owners or travelers.
 Owners post a particular property by providing specific details such as the location of the property, number of bedrooms, bathrooms, available dates, pictures and so on.
 If a user registers as a traveler, they can search for a particular property based on the location and the dates of travel.
-A traveler can book a property by submitting their payment details on the payment page.
+A traveler can book a property by selecting a property and submitting their payment details on the payment page.
 All the booked trips of the traveler are visible in the Traveler trips page.
-On the other hand, an owner can view the names of the travelers who booked their property.
-Moreover, after a booking is successful, a traveler can even review it by giving comments on it.
+On the other hand, an owner can view the details of the travelers who booked their property.
+Moreover, after a booking/trip is successful, a travelers have the option to add reviews to their selected property.

-### Architecture
+### System Architecture

 ![Architecture Diagram](https://github.com/nguyensjsu/fa19-281-tech-phantoms/blob/master/Photos/AWS%20Network%20Diagram.png)

+### Technologies Utilized:

+- UI: React, HTML5, CSS3, Bootstrap, JavaScript.
+- Server: Go, REST API, BSON, JSON, Bcrypt.
+- Infrastructure: Microservices, Docker, Kubernetes, Helm, Cluster Technology, CI/CD, Deployment Pipeline, AWS EKS, AWS CodeBuild, AWS ECS, AWS ECR, AWS Fargate, Heroku, AWS API Gateway, AWS NLB, AWS CloudFormation, AWS CloudFront, CDN, VPC, NAT
+- Database: MongoDB, Sharding, Replication, DB Clusters, AWS S3.
+- Other: Git, Linux, YAML, makefile, dockerfile, buildspec.

 ### Microservices

-- User Service - This service handles the sign up and login of user on airbnb app.
+- User Service - This microservice handles the sign up, login, and session management for all users.
 Hashed passwords are stored using Bcrypt.

-- Dashboard Service - This microservice takes care of the profile updation of the user on the website.
-Moreover it handles the traveler and owner dashboard which displays booked trips and properties.
+- Dashboard Service - This microservice handles the traveler/owner dashboards which display the booked trips and properties.
+Additionally, it handles the profile updates for all the user.

-- Property Service - This service handles the creation of a new property along with posting pictures, viewing of the created property and searching a property.
+- Property Service - This microservice handles the creation of a new property by an owner along with posting pictures and viewing of the created property.
+It also handles the searching of a property by a traveler.

-- Booking Service - This service looks after the booking part of the property and updating the traveler and owner dashboard accordingly.
+- Booking Service - This microservice handles booking of a property and integrating the corresponding updates on the traveler and owner dashboard.

+### AKF Scaling Cube utilization

+- X-axis scaling - The X-axis scale is addressed by replicating each microservice across multiple instances which increases the throughput and provides fault tolerant capabilities to the database layer.

+- Y-axis Scaling - By making the application loose-coupled through a microservice architecture based on the functionalities and deploying these microservices using separate locations and AWS accounts, the application addresses the Y-axis scaling.

+- Z-axis Scaling - The NoSQL database i.e the MongoDB is sharded and utilizes query routers and config servers to address the Z-axis scale.

 ### Deployment description

 - **Frontend**:

-	Frontend in developed using ReactJS, HTML, CSS, and Bootstrap.
-The web app is deployed on Heroku with CI/CD.
-Therefore, whenever a code change is pushed to the master branch of the repo, the changed code is automatically deployed and it reflects on the frontend.
+	The frontend, which is developed using ReactJS, HTML, CSS, and Bootstrap, is deployed on Heroku with CI/CD.
+Whenever a code change is pushed to the master branch of the repo, the change is automatically deployed and it reflects on the frontend.

 - **Backend**:

-	Login Service - It is deployed on the AWS managed Kubernetes cluster - EKS, having two worker nodes with two pods in each of them.
+	Login Service - Deployed on AWS EKS (managed Kubernetes cluster), having two worker nodes with two pods in each node.

-	Dashboard Service - This backend service is deployed on AWS ECS.
+	Dashboard Service - Deployed on AWS ECS.
 There is a network load balancer in front of the three ECS tasks.
-Moreover, the whole process is automated using the CI/CD pipeline with AWS services such as CodeBuild and ECR.
+Additionally, the whole process is automated using the CI/CD pipeline with AWS services such as CodeBuild and Elastic Container Registry (ECR).

-	Property Service - This is deployed on AWS ECS having three tasks kept behind a network load balancer.
-The docker image is pushed to Elastic Container Registry (ECR).
+	Property Service - Deployed on AWS ECS having three tasks kept behind a network load balancer.
+The docker image is pushed to AWS ECR.

-	Booking Service - It is deployed on the AWS managed Kubernetes cluster - EKS, having two worker nodes with two pods in each of them.
+	Booking Service - Deployed on AWS EKS (managed Kubernetes cluster), having two worker nodes with two pods in each node.

-### AKF Scaling Cube utilization

-- X-axis scaling - The X-axis Scale has been addressed by replicating each microservice across multiple instances which 	increases the throughput and helps in avoiding failures.

-- Y-axis Scaling - By dividing each service based on their functions and deploying it to separate AWS accounts, our application also addresses the Y-axis scaling.

-- Z-axis Scaling - The NoSql database i.e MongoDB has been sharded to address the Z-axis Scale

 ### Deployment Documentation